-Public education is in a period of unprecedented transformation and policy reform (Debray-Pelot & McGuinn 2009; Scott 2013).
+Public education is in a period of unprecedented transformation and policy reform (Ball, 2012; Lubienski & Brewer, 2019; Reckhow & Tompkins-Stange, 2018; Verger et al, 2018).
 Public figures and citizens increasingly look to America's schools to address pressing concerns about cultural, economic, and political change.
 Americans are placing ever greater demands on the public education system and its educators to resolve issues of racial inequality, economic growth, and political polarization.
 The reality of this historical moment is that public education and educators are the focal point of increasingly heated political debate, controversy, and reform.